ABCHAO/APM.Thesis/docs/en/Schema.md

 }
 ```

-id: need to case-sensitively match the "Name" fields in SystemDataSources
+##### id

+Type: string

-queryKey:  need to case-sensitively match the "Name" field in the fields setting in SystemPageSettings.
+Need to case-sensitively match the "Name" fields in SystemDataSources.
+Query will not be performed if id is not available.
+This can be useful when data comes form parent control.

+##### queryKey

+QueryKey is used for filtering a list in some cases.
+The value is the name of a field of the model object.
+The control will observe the field and perform query on change.